guilhermetxra/data-group-expansion-automation/README.md

 ## Overview

-This project automates the expansion of grouped records in Google Sheets using Google Apps Script.
+This project automates the standardization of grouped records in Google Sheets using Google Apps Script.

-The original operation was structured around a fixed number of records per group.
-A new requirement demanded that every group contain six records while preserving the existing operational structure.
+The original operation was structured around a smaller number of records per group.
+A new requirement demanded that every group contain six records while preserving the existing operational structure and data organization.

-Instead of manually adjusting thousands of rows, the process was automated to ensure consistency, scalability and data integrity.
+Instead of manually adjusting thousands of rows, the process was automated to improve consistency, scalability, and data integrity.

 ---